fallen-icarus/cardano-swaps/README.md

 and/or centrally maintained, set of script addresses and UTxOs.
 This *concentrated DApp* design pattern is reminiscent of Ethereum's accounts-based programming paradigm.

 However, the concentrated DApp design does not map well to eUTxO based blockchains.
-To be exact, a major consequence of pooling assets into a predefined set of UTxOs, which are typically referred to as liquidity pools (LPs), is that the DEX has a significant concurrency bottleneck since all users must share the one-time-use UTxOs.
+To be precise, a major consequence of pooling assets into a predefined set of UTxOs, which are typically referred to as liquidity pools (LPs), is that the DEX has a significant concurrency bottleneck since all users must share the one-time-use UTxOs.
 The ultimate result of this bottleneck is that users are not